(Part of Accessible Traveler Mobile App Pilot Project)

 Usability of Seeing-I-Go in accessibiltiy mode is good: It can serve vision impaired riders well.

-Seeing-I-Go is available to guide outpatients to the doctors’ offices and labs on their appointment lists.
+Seeing-I-Go is available in Douliu compus to guide outpatients to the doctors’ offices and labs on their appointment lists.

-Object tracker enables staffs of the 6 wards to locate devices with room-level accuracy.
+Object tracker enables staff in patent wards to locate devices with room-level accuracy.
 It also provides them with all operation support functions, including generation of shift change records and object traces.

-Object tracker is used to track the movements of devices and delivery persons within the campus.
+Object tracker is also used to track movements of devices and delivery persons.

 Object tracker can locate in real-time hundreds of objects with 3-5 or 5-10 meter accuracy within the entire Emergency Department and hallways where mobile beds can be.